Azure/AzureDataLake/docs/Release_Notes/2016/2016_10_16/USQL_Release_Notes_2016_10_16.md

 1. The two Azure Data Lake Analytics accounts need to share the same Azure Data Lake Storage account as their primary storage accounts.
 2. As in the primary catalog, database and catalog level access control needs to permit referring to the objects.
 3. You cannot create meta data objects in the other ADLA account's meta data object.
 Thus you cannot invoke any DDL statement with a 4-part name, nor invoking a U-SQL procedure.
+4. You cannot insert into a table of a different account.

 The following operations are supported.